gustavozacche/coapserver-coapthon-client/README.md

 # esp-coap-server-coapthon-client
-Coap Server on Arduino and Coapthon client.
+Coap Server on Arduino with Ethernet Shield and Coapthon client.

 Faça o download da pasta coapserver para sua pasta de libraries do Arduino;